pramsey/crunchyblog/overture1/overture.md

 ## Data Processing

-I have described a bunch of parts, but not put them together in sequence so far, to process data from cloud based Overture GeoParquet files all the way to tables ready to support pgRouting, so here is the process, roughly:
+I have outlined individual components, but thus far have not yet integrated them into a sequential process to convert raw Overture GeoParquet to pgRouting compatible tables.

+Here is the complete process, roughly:

 * Create an FDW table `ov_segments` referencing the raw Overture files online.
 * Pull a local copy of that table, `ov_segments_local`, only for our area of interest.